a0s/aws-architecture-design/README.md

 - **VPC structure**: One VPC per account - provides logical isolation and simplifies network management per environment
 - **Public subnets**: Three small `/24` subnets (256 IPs each) deployed across multiple Availability Zones.
 These host minimal resources such as load balancers and NAT gateways
 - **Private subnets**: Three large `/19` subnets (8,192 IPs each) deployed across Availability Zones.
 These host the majority of compute resources, including EKS worker nodes
+  - **IP capacity planning**: A `/19` subnet provides 8,192 IPs per AZ, which is justified for large EKS clusters with many pods, especially when using AWS VPC CNI with Prefix Delegation.
+However, for smaller clusters or when IP exhaustion is not a concern, smaller subnets (e.g., `/20` with 4,096 IPs or `/21` with 2,048 IPs) may be more appropriate.
+Consider your pod density, node count, and growth projections.
 - **Isolated subnets** (optional): Additional `/24` subnets for `database_subnets` (RDS, Aurora, and other database services), `elasticache_subnets` (ElastiCache clusters), and `intra_subnets` (internal-only resources that require no internet connectivity)
 - **Internet Gateway (IGW)**: Attached to the VPC to provide internet connectivity.
 Public subnets route `0.0.0.0/0` traffic to the IGW
 - **NAT Gateway**: Provides outbound internet access for private subnets.
 Can be deployed as a single NAT Gateway or per-AZ NAT Gateway .
 For non-production environments, consider using `fck-nat` as a cost-effective alternative